FabioORamos/pingnoran/Study Notes/NetworkingAndHybrid.md

 Use Edge locations
 Acceleration can be enabled when creating a TGW VPN attachment Not compatible with VPNs unsing a VGW

+# Network: Layer 4 - Transport Layer

+Both uses IP as transfer

+## UDP  User Datagram Protocol
+* Faster
+* Less Reliable
+* Less overhead compared to TCP
+* All about performance

+## TCP - Transmission Control Protocol
+* Reliability
+* Error Correction
+* Order of data
+* Most common

+TCP segments are encapsulated within IP packets Segments don't have SRC and DST IPs

+TCP segments have:
+* Source Port
+* Destination Port
+* Sequence Number
+* Acknowledgment - how each side indicates they have received the package
+* Flags - establish connections, send data and terminate connections.
+    * URG: urgent pointer.
+When this bit is set, the data should be treated as priority over other data.
+    * ACK: used for the acknowledgment.
+    * PSH: this is the push function.
+This tells an application that the data should be transmitted immediately and that we don’t want to wait to fill the entire TCP segment.
+    * RST: this resets the connection, when you receive this you have to terminate the connection right away.
+This is only used when there are unrecoverable errors and it’s not a normal way to finish the TCP connection.
+    * SYN: we use this for the initial three way handshake and it’s used to set the initial sequence number.
+    * FIN: this finish bit is used to end the TCP connection.
+TCP is full duplex so both parties will have to use the FIN bit to end the connection.
+This is the normal method how we end an connection.
+* Window
+* Checksum
+* Urgent Pointer
+* Options
+* Padding
+* Data

+All of those items, except the Data are part of the TCP Header